kedro-org/kedro/docs/source/get_started/new_project.md

 * Custom Logging: Additional logging options
 * Documentation: Configuration for basic documentation built with Sphinx
 * Data Structure: The [directory structure](../faq/faq.md#what-is-data-engineering-convention) for storing data
-* Pyspark: Setup and configuration for working with PySpark
+* PySpark: Setup and configuration for working with PySpark
 * Kedro Viz: Kedro's native visualisation tool.

 Find out more about these options in the documentation that explains how to [configure a new project](../starters/new_project_tools.md).

-You'll then be asked to enter a name for the project, which can be human-readable and may contain alphanumeric symbols, spaces, underscores and hyphens.
+You'll then be asked to enter a name for the project, which can be human-readable and may contain alphanumeric symbols, spaces, underscores, and hyphens.
 It must be at least two characters long.

 It's best to keep the name simple because the choice is set as the value of `project_name` and is also used to generate the folder and package names for the project automatically.